 Maternal mental health week

-Maternal Mental Health Awareness Week was founded five years ago by the Perinatal Mental Health Partnership.
-The aim of the week, according to the Partnership, is to talk about maternal mental illness and signposting to support for mothers who are experiencing or have experienced mental ill health.
+Maternal Mental Health Awareness Week was founded six years ago by the Perinatal Mental Health Partnership.
+The aim of this campaign is to discuss and raise awareness of maternal mental health and signpost mothers who are experiencing or have experienced mental ill health to support services.

-Here at Belfast and Lisburn Women’s Aid we support and work with many mothers who are experiencing mental health difficulties, so we wanted to take the opportunity to highlight some of the work we do in our ‘Journey to Freedom’ programme.
+Here at Belfast and Lisburn Women’s Aid we support and work with many mothers who are experiencing mental health difficulties due to the abuse and trauma they’re subjected to, so this week we’ll be highlighting some of the work we do with them across our services.

 What is perinatal mental health?

 Perinatal mental health is another name for maternal mental health, and refers to mental health challenges faced during pregnancy and up to a year after birth.
 There are a range of perinatal mental health issues that affect pregnant women and new mothers, such as: